 Tango Queer has been going since 2007 at Buenos Aires Club.
 The low-key black and white tiled dance floor is a nice, non-intimidating place to practice your steps, whether gay or straight.
-This is the best place for lesbian milongueras (tango dancers) in San Telmo, as they are usually plenty of females in attendance.
+This is the best place for lesbian milongueras (tango dancers) in San Telmo, as it is geared toward women and there are usually plenty of females in attendance.

 Buenos Aires Club

 This queer milonga and peña (folk club) started in San Telmo but has since moved to the nearby Congreso/Balvanera neighborhood.